ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Transparency Service:

 : the entity that maintains and extends the Ledger, and endorses its state.
-A Transparency Service can be a complicated distributed system, and SCITT requires the TS to provide many security guarantees about its Ledger.
+A Transparency Service can be a complex distributed system, and SCITT requires the TS to provide many security guarantees about its Ledger.
 The identity of a TS is captured by a public key that must be known by Verifiers in order to validate Receipts.

 Receipt: